André Kertész: Pending war

 Social and political tensions were rising in Europe with the growing strength in Germany of the Nazi Party.
 Many magazines emphasized stories about political topics and stopped publishing Kertész because of his apolitical subjects.
-With his commissioned work dropping and persecution of Jews increasing, Kertész and Elizabeth decided to move to New York.
+With his commissioned work dropping and persecution of Jews increasing, Kertész and Elizabeth decided to move to New York - which may have saved his life, as four years later France would fall under Nazi occupation.
 He was offered work at the Keystone agency owned by Ernie Prince.
 In 1936, Kertész and Elizabeth boarded the SS Washington bound for Manhattan.

 The couple arrived in New York on 15 October 1936, with Kertész intent on finding fame in America.
 They lived at the Beaux Arts Hotel in Greenwich Village.
 Kertész found life in America more difficult than he had imagined, beginning a period which he later referred to as the "absolute tragedy".
 Deprived of his artist friends, he also found that Americans rejected having their photos taken on the street.
 Soon after his arrival, Kertész approached Beaumont Newhall, director of the photographic department at the Museum of Modern Art (MoMA), who was preparing a show entitled Photography 1839–1937.
-Offering Newhall some of his Distortions photographs, Kertész bristled at his criticism, but Newhall did exhibit the photographs.
+Offering Newhall some of his Distortions photographs, Kertész bristled at his criticism, but Newhall did exhibit 5 of the photographs.
 In December 1937 Kertész had his first solo show in New York at the PM Gallery.

 The Keystone agency, who had offered him offsite work, required him to stay in the company's studio.
 Kertész tried to return to France to visit, but had no money.
 By the time he had saved enough, World War II had begun and travel to France was nearly impossible.
 His struggles with English compounded his problems.
 Years after learning to speak French in Paris, it was difficult for him to learn another new language.
 The lack of fluent language added to his feeling like an outsider.